Graduate Instructional Assistantship

 The GIA Application Process

 Applying to the Communication Studies Graduate Program does not mean you have also applied for a GIA position.
 Follow the step below to successfully apply for a Graduate Instructional Assistantship:

 Applicants must have applied to the Graduate Program and have a completed file with all supporting graduate program application materials.

 Complete the online Application for a Graduate Instructional Assistantship.

 Submit assistantship application and apply for the graduate program.

-What is Teaching & Learning Academy?
+What is the Teaching & Learning Academy?